 Trial Balance – Example #2

 Trial Balance is the end of the accounting process and the first step in preparing a final account of the firm.
-In the double entry accounting system, each debit balance will have the same amount of credit balance, if there is a difference between all debit balance and credit balance, there would be some errors in the posting of the accounting transactions.
+In the double-entry accounting system, each debit balance will have the same amount of credit balance.
+If there is a difference between all debit balances and credit balance, there would be some errors in the posting of the accounting transactions.

 Let’s consider one another example to understand the method of preparation of trial balance.
 Below are the balances from the books of Jyoti Enterprises as on March 31st, 2019.